 In Design Thinking Part II: Ideas to Action, you'll develop the ideas you sourced in Part I* and transform them into powerful actions.
 To capitalize on the promise of design thinking, you must do the exciting work that follows inspiration: developing ideas quickly and broadly, testing them for viability in relevant contexts, and bringing them to market.
+You'll also have access to Darden-trained mentors to help you every step of the way on your design thinking journey.
 Expect to focus 5-8 hours per week on coursework during this five-week course.

 *Please note that Part I of the course is required in order to take Part II.